This list of commonly-asked questions may assist you prior to filing a complaint

 Contact your REALTOR® to determine if the seller is responsible to replace the appliances.
-In general, appliances are personal property and as such, must be written into the contract, except built ins or as indicated in lines 30-39, and possibly lines 41-44 of the AAR Residential Resale Purchase Contract, February, 2011, if they are to be part of the purchase of the property.
+In general, appliances are personal property and as such, must be written into the contract, except built ins or as indicated in Section 1g of the Arizona REALTORS® Residential Resale Purchase Contract, February, 2020, if they are to be part of the purchase of the property.

 If the appliances were to be included in the sale of a property, determine if the property was vandalized, you may need to file a police report.

 If the appliances were to have remained with the property, and so indicated contractually, the parties may mediate their dispute or consider consulting legal counsel.